 Risk assessment is integrated into all decision making where health and safety risks are present.
-For example, before overtime is approved for any individual a risk assessment must be completed to assess the potential impact of risks from fatigue.
+For example, before overtime is approved for any individual a brief risk assessment is undertaken to assess the potential impact of risks from fatigue.

 The business, with workers and their representatives, takes a proportionate approach to controlling health risks and safety risks